seamless-medley/medley/packages/node-medley/README.md

 ## `started`

-Emits when a Deck has started playing.
+Emits when a Deck starts playing.

 ## `finished`

-Emits when a Deck has finished playing.
+Emits when a Deck finishes playing.

 ## `mainDeckChanged`

-Emits when a Deck become the main playing Deck.
+Emits when a Deck becomes the main playing Deck.

 ## `enqueueNext(done)`

-Emits when the playing queue is exhausted and need to be filled.
+Emits when the playing queue is exhausted and needs to be filled.

 See [Dynamic quque](#dynamic-queue)